tatianegercina/FinTech/02-Homework/11-Machine-Learning/Instructions/README.md

 4. Print the `imbalanced classification report` from `imblearn.metrics`.

-Use the above to answer the following:
+Use the above to answer the following questions:

-> Which model had the best balanced accuracy score?
+* Which model had the best balanced accuracy score?
 >
-> Which model had the best recall score?
+* Which model had the best recall score?
 >
-> Which model had the best geometric mean score?
+* Which model had the best geometric mean score?

 #### Ensemble Learning

 In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
 You will use the `balanced random forest classifier` and the `easy ensemble AdaBoost classifier`.

-Be sure to complete the following steps for each model:
+Complete the following steps for each model:

 1. Train the model using the quarterly data from LendingClub provided in the `Resource` folder.